s-victor/TinyPedal/docs/customization.md

 Heatmap editor is used for editing [Heatmap Preset](#heatmap-preset).
 Note, any changes will only be saved and take effect after clicking `Apply` or `Save` Button.

 Each row represents a target temperature and corresponding color.
-First column is temperature degree value in `Celsius`.
+First column is temperature degree value in `Celsius` and keeps one decimal place.
 Second column is corresponding color (HEX code).
 Double-click on color to open color dialog.

 To add temperature, click `Add` button.

 To sort temperature list in orders, click `Sort` button.

-To batch offset temperature values, click `Offset` button.
+To batch offset temperature values, select one or more temperature from `temperature` column, then click `Offset` button.
 Click `Scale Mode` check box to scale temperature values.
 Note, offset option will be reset to `0` each time after applying.
 Last applied offset value is displayed on top of dialog.

-To remove a temperature, click `X` button of a temperature row.
+To remove a temperature, select one or more temperature and click `Remove` button.

 To select a different heatmap preset, click `drop-down list` at top, and select a preset name.
 Note: by selecting a different preset, any changes to previously selected heatmap will be saved in cache, and only be saved to file after clicking `Apply` or `Save` Button.